rybortega/TFInstagram-Part2-01/README.md

 - [ ] User can like a post and see number of likes for each post in the post details screen.
 - [ ] Run your app on your phone and use a custom camera view

-The following **additional** features are implemented:

-- [x] This doesn't improve functionality, but I did change the color styles to match that of the current Instagram!

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: